Canon 20D vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 20D and the T6i have been discontinued, but can regularly be found used on ebay.
 The 20D was replaced by the Canon 30D, while the T6i was followed by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon T6i Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 20D and the Canon T6i?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 20D: